Skip to main menu Skip to content Skip to footer

 When should you worry about a child failing to recover in a healthy way?
 Though it’s difficult to distinguish problem behavior from the expected process of grieving, there are some key things to look for.

-With a “regular” traumatic experience, like being close to an accident, an attack, a disaster, we expect signs of recovery in about a month.
+With a “regular” traumatic experience, like being close to an accident, an attack, or a disaster, we expect signs of recovery in about a month.
 But the timetable for grieving is less clear, so the recovery process can take longer.
-If a child’s sadness and withdrawal from normal activities don’t dissipate over time, and they begin to cause impairment—refusal to go to school, changes in sleep habits, a decrease in appetite, irritability—they can be cause for concern.
+If a child’s sadness and withdrawal from normal activities don’t dissipate over time and begin to cause impairment — refusal to go to school, changes in sleep habits, a decrease in appetite, irritability — they can be cause for concern.

 The biggest sign that someone is not grieving in a natural way is a disturbed relation to the memory of the loved one.
 This can include avoiding places or situations that might remind a child of the parent who died, emotional numbing, or selective amnesia about the traumatic loss.
 On the other hand, it can manifest as intrusive thoughts about the event.
 These all get in the way of the process of forming memories of a parent that’s part of the healthy grieving process.